senx/warp10-jupyter/README.md

 To execute WarpScript code on a Warp 10 platform with this extension, the platform must embed the [Py4J plugin](https://gitlab.com/senx/warp10-plugin-py4j).

 Note that WarpScripts would not be able to use the `FETCH`, `FIND`, nor `FINDSTATS` functions, unless the property `egress.clients.expose` of the target platform is set to true.

+Warpscript code can also be executed locally (without a warp 10 platform) using `--local/-l`

 ### Installation ###